HarshavardhanK/Tunga/README.md

 #### ChromaDB
 - Vector Database

 Create a database of PDFs (we've used some chapters from Artificial Intelligence: A Modern Approach) and save it in a directory 'data' at the root of this project.
-This creates a private knowledge database for the LLM
+This creates a private knowledge database for the LLM.

+Place the data directory at the root of the project folder.
+Run main.ipynb found at the src directory.